-These important facts led to PMSA entering into a partnership with world-leading Swedish roof tile machines expert ABECE to distribute its equipment in Africa.
 “The emphasis on infrastructure development in Africa, particularly in terms of government-funded projects, means that we foresee tremendous growth opportunities here,” ABECE Area Manager Fredrik Toftemo comments.

 PMSA is the largest supplier of concrete brick, block and paving manufacturing machinery and technology on the continent.
 It recently displayed ABECE equipment at its stand at Totally Concrete 2015 at the Sandton Convention Centre in Johannesburg in mid-May.
 “Long-term strategic partnerships such as the one we have established with ABECE allows us to stay ahead of market trends.

 “It also gives us the added flexibility to able to respond proactively to specific customer requirements, as well as providing robust and user-friendly equipment that can withstand the harsh operating conditions in Africa,” Booysen emphasises.

 The SPS semi-automatic extruder can manufacture up to 5 000 concrete tiles in a nine-hour shift, depending on the specific plant configuration.This equates to about ten tiles a minute.
 The main benefits of this extruder are that it is easy to install, operate and maintain, which are important considerations in remote project sites in Africa.